I'm Your Baby Tonight: Accolades

 Houston received several awards and nominations for her work on the album.
 For three consecutive Grammy Award ceremonies, three songs — "I'm Your Baby Tonight", "All the Man That I Need" and "I Belong to You" — all received Grammy nominations.
 The former two won Houston nominations in the Best Female Pop Vocal Performance at the 1991 and 1992 ceremonies respectively, while the latter ballad earned her a nomination in the Best Female R&B Vocal Performance category in 35th annual ceremony in 1993.
 At the 1992 American Music Awards, Houston received four nominations including Favorite Soul/R&B Album, while also receiving Favorite Female Artist nods in the pop, R&B and adult contemporary fields.

 At the 1992 NAACP Image Awards, Houston received two nominations, including Outstanding Female Artist.
-Houston received a Brit Award nomination for International Female Artist at the 1991 ceremony.
+Houston received a nomination for the Brit Award for International Female Solo Artist at the Brit Awards 1991.
 At the 1992 Soul Train Music Awards, Houston won two nominations including Best R&B/Soul Album - Female for the album while "All the Man That I Need" received a nomination for Best R&B/Soul Single - Female.
 For her performance on the Welcome Home Heroes concert, Houston won the CableACE Award for Best Performance in a Music Special or Series, while the show itself received the nomination for Best Music Special.
 In December 1991, Houston won four Billboard Music Awards, including Top R&B Album and Top R&B Artist; while accepting her wins from cousin Dionne Warwick, Houston held one of the trophies and yelled, "yeah, how you like me now?!", probably in response to critics who derided her for "not being black enough".
 The following month, in January 1992, Houston was the recipient of the Music Award at the American Black Achievement Awards for her accomplishments during 1991, including the release of the I'm Your Baby Tonight album and its subsequent tour as well as Houston's performance of "The Star-Spangled Banner" performed at Super Bowl XXV.